etherlinkcom/OFTez/README.md

 To bridge tokens in this way, you need:

-- An OFTezEVMProxy smart contract deployed on a variant EVM of your choice e.g. Base, Ethereum, Arbitrum
+- An **OFTezEVMProxy** smart contract deployed on a variant EVM of your choice e.g. Base, Ethereum, Arbitrum
 - An EVM-compatible wallet with enough native gas token on your variant EVM to pay for transaction fees. e.g. [Rabby Wallet](https://rabby.io/)
-- An OFTezProxy smart contract deployed on Etherlink
+- An **OFTezProxy** smart contract deployed on Etherlink
 - An EVM-compatible wallet with enough XTZ on Etherlink to pay for transaction fees. e.g. [Rabby Wallet](https://rabby.io/)
-- An FA-compliant smart contract deployed to Tezos.
+- An **FA-compliant** fungible token smart contract deployed to Tezos.
  (You can use your own contract or the tool can deploy a sample contract for you.)
 - A Tezos wallet with enough tez to pay for the Tezos transaction fees.
 See [Installing and funding a wallet](https://docs.tezos.com/developing/wallet-setup) on docs.tezos.com.